ahmadawais/shades-of-purple-vscode/README.md

 ## Video Demo & Installation

 Watch the following video on YouTube to find out more about Shades of Purple theme.
-Learn how to install it and a little bit about it's features like markdown editing — which's quite pretty awesome with SOP.
-New video added.
+Learn how to install it and a little bit about it's features like markdown editing — which's quite pretty awesome with SOP. _Shhh this video is part of [VSCode.pro course →](https://VSCode.pro/)_

 <h4 align="center">
   <a href="https://www.youtube.com/watch?v=wZ1nzNCD-iM" target="_blank"><img src="https://raw.githubusercontent.com/ahmadawais/shades-of-purple-vscode/master/images/3_sop_vdo.jpeg" />